piret-rna/executor/README.md

  * `DELETE /jobs/{jobid}` -- for stopping a job with a specific jobid

 Note, that in order to get the list of all jobs (active, finished, and sceduled), the dates range must be specified

+### 0.XXX Notes
+ * before attempting the job execution, its configuration is stored in the DB -- the record's primary key is then used for teh job and log names, to track its progression and completion.
+ * execution is handled via Java executor (fixed thread pool) which would wait 24 hors before killing the job... (configurable)